 Proposed improvements could include adding lane(s) along existing US 183, as well as direct connectors from US 183 and MoPac.
-An alternative will be recommended in Summer 2015 and a decision on what solution will be implemented is expected in early 2016.
+This summer, the team announced that the alternatives being carried forward for further study are Express Lanes and the No Build alternative.
+A decision on what solution will be implemented is expected in early 2016.

-This report describes the status of the 183 North Mobility Project and documents the activities accomplished through the first quarter of 2014.
+This report describes the status of the 183 North Mobility Project and documents the activities accomplished through the second quarter of 2014.